miikkajs/rn-redux-template/README.md

 # rn-redux-template
 This is a React Native project template with redux, navigator, sidemenu (drawer) and [icons](https://github.com/oblador/react-native-vector-icons).
+The motivation of this project is to make it easier (for me or anyone else) to start a fresh RN project with redux, and with the examples provided maybe even learn something new!

 ## iOS
 Does not exist yet